 The Bjoring Center hosts a regular series of nursing history forums, sponsors the annual Agnes Dillon Randolph Award and Lecture, awards a yearly historical research fellowship, and publishes a newsletter, Windows in Time.

 Located in the University of Virginia School of Nursing's McLeod Hall, the Bjoring Center is routinely open to visitors and researchers Monday through Friday.
-Please contact the Center as far in advance as possible to schedule a visit.
+Please contact the Center to schedule a visit.

 The Eleanor Crowder Bjoring Center for Nursing Historical Inquiry (ECBCNHI) acquires and preserves nursing materials such as personal papers, letters, reports, photographs, and nursing textbooks.
 Agencies, schools, and organizations are encouraged to donate their records and photographs so that the institutional history of nursing may be documented.
 Through collecting and making available such materials, the Center serves as a national resource open to visiting scholars, faculty, students, and others interested in the study of nursing and health care history.
 The collections are housed in the secure, climate-controlled rooms.
 Materials are described and catalogued in the Center.

 The Bjoring Center sponsors local and international programs and conferences to disseminate research findings, and awards an historical research fellowship. each year.
 The ECBCNHI also provides informational, consulting, and photographic services to those who seek assistance with research in the history of nursing and health care.